siverpro/testnet_wiki/docs/90_FAQ/Technical_questions.md

 missed, which is one of the things that helps keep the network robust.

 After the Wait- and Ignore modes go away, your node will request new blocks and process list items from its peers, and will catch up.

+## Why do I get a "No such file or directory" error when trying to run the script for publishing my new ID to the blockchain?

+This error often happens becuase the command to generate an ID and public and private keys is missing falgs at the end of the command.
+When you run

+docker exec factomd_node serveridentity full elements EsXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX -n create -f

+Be sure tin include '-n create -f'